MicrosoftDocs/memdocs/memdocs/intune/configuration/settings-catalog.md

 # required metadata

 title: Create a policy using settings catalog in Microsoft Intune
-description: Use settings catalog in Microsoft Intune and Endpoint Manager to configure thousands of settings for Windows 10/11 client devices, and configure Microsoft Edge on macOS devices.
+description: Use settings catalog in Microsoft Intune and Endpoint Manager to configure thousands of settings for Windows 10/11, iOS/iPadOS, and macOS client devices, including Microsoft Office apps, Microsoft Edge, and more.
 Add these settings in a device configuration profile to secure devices, and control different programs and features.
 keywords:
 author: MandiOhlinger
 ms.author: mandia